ItsKiri/NIM---A-Game-of-Strategy/README.md

 Step 3: Type "java Nimsys" => this will run the game.

+Then you can play this game with your friends, or even with a built-in AI player (so hard to win xD).

 For more information and guidence abot how to play this game, please check the instruction after starting the game in 'help'.